-Teaching self-control skills is one of the most important things that parents can do for their kids because these are some of the most important skills for success later in life.
+Teaching self-control is one of the most important things that parents can do for their kids because these skills are some of the most important for success later in life.

 Helping Kids Learn Self-Control